 Raspberry as a dedicated server?
 The result is amazing

-Raspberry have been one of the greatest revolutions of the modern computing.
+Raspberry has been one of the greatest revolutions of modern computing.
 It sold over 5 million units since 2015.
-Most of the people use it as a media center, videogames emulator console, music player, advertising outdoors… And now Copahost thought: why not using it as a cheap edicated server?
+Most of the people use it as a media centre, video games emulator console, music player, advertising outdoors… And now Copahost thought: why not using it as a cheap dedicated server?

 First of all, the setup

 We used one stock Raspberry Pi 3 B (49€), with 1GB of RAM and a 1.2GHz 64-bit quad-core ARM Cortex-A53 CPU.
 The storage is one 32GB Adata Class 10 MicroSD card (9€).